dvquy13/recsys-seq-model/README.md

 Run notebooks in this sequence denoted by the notebook name prefix.
 For example: 000 -> 001 -> 002...

-Run the notebook 020 to store the model outputs to Qdrant Vector Store.
+Run notebook 020 to store the model outputs to Qdrant Vector Store.

+Run notebook 021 to send supporting data to Redis to prepare for online serving.

 # Run API
 ```shell